-Spring is here, which means it’s couloir season in Colorado.
+Spring is here, which means it’s almost couloir season in Colorado.
 If you’re excited to put on your crampons and kick some steps, here are three easy Colorado snow climbs you need to check out: Juliet Couloir, Boudoir Couloir, and Whale’s Tail Couloir.

 These classic Colorado snow climbs have a maximum slope angle of less than 45 degrees (though conditions vary a bit from year to year).
 They’re all great choices if you’re new to the sport, feel like easing into the season, or are introducing someone to Colorado snow climbs.